 Stories started turning up, one after another.
 Even though I can not in any fair way translate the richness of those years here I still feel a small urge just to share a little bit of something for you on this new years eve.
 A few things come to mind.
 I love the short and sweet anecdotes of when there is a strong push and pull happening between me and other people.

-Oh, an amusing one coming to me now: That time when a man approached me in the deserts of southern California and asked me to come and visit him in his mansion in the mountains. ”What a nice man he is”, I thought, and so I came to him a few days later.
+Oh, another amusing story coming to me now: When a man approached me in the deserts of southern California and asked me to come and visit him in his mansion in the mountains. ”What a nice man he is”, I thought, and so I came to him a few days later.
 Oprah Winfrey was one of his neighbors in that valley of mesmerizing beauty.
 We swam in the hot springs, ate good food and had interesting conversations and he needed comfort so I held him when he screamed his anxiety out.
 I guess I became some kind of therapist for a couple of days.
 And then one day when we were sitting in the hot springs looking at the stars he wanted to give me a massage and I realized that he had been trying to seduce me all along.
-With time I have learnt that I can be quite naive when gay men wants something from me.
 The next day I packed my bags and got out of there.
+Since then I have learnt that I can be quite naive when gay men wants something from me.

 And that time when I met the love of my life.
 But wait, she was the love of someone else’s life too, a married woman she was.
 For some time it felt like I was her husband, but I wasn’t, and it all could have been very confusing, but it wasn’t, it was as clear as the bright blue sky.
 She was like an extension of my body and we could read each others minds and hearts, even when being miles apart.
 And one day I met her in her very own living room and we held each other for a long time and exchanged a short but sweet kiss and it felt like the most natural thing in the world and that was the last time I ever saw her and I don’t know if I ever will again.